dalzein/absolute-masonry/README.md

 # absolute-masonry

-JavaScript library to create masonry layouts with draggable UI elements
+JavaScript library for creating masonry layouts with draggable UI elements

 ## How to use it